stphnhng/PokerJudge/README.md

 javac PokerJudge.java

 ### Run Java Code
-java Poker Judge hand1 hand2
+java PokerJudge hand1 hand2

 Where hand1 and hand2 are poker hands with 5 cards represented in a two character format: (Value)(Suit).
 An example of this is: AS (Ace)(Spades)

+Example run command:
+java PokerJudge AHKHQHJHTH ASKSQSJSTS

 #### Suits
 * S = Spades